 Reykjavik is the world’s most northerly capital and many people use it as a hub when visiting Iceland.
 The city boasts the perfect balance between cultural hub, Viking roots and untouched nature to make it one of the most treasured cities in the world.
 Still not convinced?
-Our blog will reveal countless reasons why you should hop on a plane and visit Reykjavik.
+The Team at Direct Car Hire Excess will reveal countless reasons why you should hop on a plane and visit Reykjavik.

 Countless amazing museums

 Despite being on the smaller side for a city, Reykjavik is blessed with some incredible museums, many depicting the country’s captivating history.
 The Maritime Museum, Einar Jonsson Museum, Viking Maritime Museum and the Art Museum should be on your itinerary.

 Visit the Blue Lagoon

 Just outside of Reykjavik city is Laugardalur Park.
 The geothermal-heated swimming pool – the Blue Lagoon – is a natural hot tub that is known for its healing powers.
 Enjoy the crystal blue waters whilst taking in views of the snow-covered lava rocks.